+DESCRIPTION

 Buzz Saw This shortsword has a thick cross-hatch with slowly grinding gears and a toothed blade.
 If using a charge, the buzz saw blade deals extra slashing damage equal to 1d6, and the target has disadvantage to attack rolls for one round.
 This otherwise replicates the Druid’s swipe and shred spell.

 Dimensional Core This core gadget can replicate the banishing smite spell, dimensionally exiling the target hit.